St. Henry's College Kitovu

-St. Henry's College Kitovu (SHACK), is a boys-only government-aided boarding middle and high school in Uganda, the third-largest economy in the East African Community.
+St. Henry's College Kitovu (SHACK), is a boys-only boarding middle and high school that is owned by the Brothers of Christian Instruction in Uganda, the third-largest economy in the East African Community.

 Location

 The school campus is located on Kitovu Hill, elevation:1300 m, situated in the eastern suburbs of the city of Masaka in Masaka District, the Central Region of Uganda.
 This is approximately 7 km, by road, south-east of the central business district of Masaka.
 Kitovu is approximately 140 km, by road, south-west of Kampala, the capital and largest city of Uganda.
 The coordinates of the campus are 0°20'04.0"S, 31°45'44.0"E (Latitude:-0.334444; Longitude:31.762222).

 Overview

 The college was founded by the White Fathers in 1922.
 It lies about 3 km, by road, from Nyendo suburb, atop the Kitovu Hill near the Kitovu Catholic Cathedral.
 The main school campus covers a large expanse of land.
 The School has a population of over 1,000 students.